 Barrett Monroe is an independent young man who has worked his way through college, refusing assistance from his wealthy parents.
 He is recovering from a logging accident that caused the loss of a leg and a career as a forest ranger.
 A friend who is a private investigator hires him to pose as a timber man in order to get information on an accident that may have been a murder.

 When Barrett runs his jeep off the road, Mary Jo reluctantly rescues the timber man.
 From the beginning, the two are at odds, yet they are attracted to each other.
 Are they even compatible?

 Romancing The Tree Hugger

 A Romantic Novel

 Where To Find This Book

-Mary Jo wanted to save the forest and the critters in it.
-Barrett Monroe was a timber man.
-There was only one way they could find common ground, and that was to join forces fighting the drug dealers who had set up business in Pa's forest.
+Mary Jo wants to save the forest and the critters in it.
+Barrett Monroe is a timber man.
+There is only one way they can find common ground, and that is to join forces fighting the drug dealers who have set up business in Pa's forest.

 Women's romantic fiction delivered without profanity or explicit sex.